GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 1. Push the container image to the registry:

-        docker push [REGION]-docker.pkg.dev/${PROJECT_ID}/test-logger/test-logger:v1
+        docker push [REGION]-docker.pkg.dev/${PROJECT_ID}/test-logger-repo/test-logger:v1

     Replace `[REGION]`.

 1. Update the deployment file using the `envsubst` command.
-This adds the variables you set earlier to a `test-logger-deploy.yaml` configuration file:
+This adds the variables you set earlier to a `test-logger-deploy.yaml` configuration
+    file:

         envsubst < kubernetes/test-logger.yaml > kubernetes/test-logger-deploy.yaml

-1. Add the service account key secret that you created above to the end of the `kubernetes/test-logger-deploy.yaml` deployment file.
-It should go under the `spec:` subheading, and the indentation should be equal to the `containers:` line.

-    Add the following text to the manifest file:

-        imagePullSecrets:
-         - name: [SECRET_NAME]

-    Replace `[SECRET_NAME]` with the name of your service account key secret.

-    The file should now contain the following:

-        spec:
-        containers:
-            - name: test-logger
-            image: gcr.io/[PROJECT_ID]/test-logger
-        imagePullSecrets:
-         - name: [SECRET_NAME]
+    If you created your AR repository in a different region than your cluster, make sure the region in `test-logger-deploy.yaml` is correct.

 ### Deploy the test logger application